TannDev/silence-among-us/docs/host-your-own-bot.md

 There're several steps required to get this working (again, you should read that tutorial), but here's our configuration to serve as an example.

+(Of course, this is all just friendly advice.
+Ultimately, **you** are responsible for your own security.
+If you're not comfortable setting up a secure server, then you might want to consider [using ours](README.md#quickstart-guide) instead.)

 ### NGINX Site
 ```
 # API/Capture Server